mvysny/karibu-dsl/karibu-dsl-v10/README.md

 * `verticalAlignSelf` to align child vertically; it is not possible to align particular child horizontally
 * `flexShrink` - when there is not enough room for all children then they are shrank
 * `flexBasis`

+Please read the [Vaadin 10 server-side layouting for Vaadin 8 and Android developers](http://mavi.logdown.com/posts/6855605) for a tutorial on how to use `VerticalLayout`/`HorizontalLayout`.

 ### Writing your own components